I get asked many times: ‘How did you give up your battle with anxiety?’

-I tell people that my recovery came through making plenty of mistakes.
-No one made as many mistakes as I did in the early days of my suffering.
+I tell people that my recovery came through making plenty of mistakes – no one made as many mistakes as I did in the early days of my suffering.
 One week I thought I had the answer, that this was it, the end of my suffering.
-When in reality, all I had found was something else to cover it up for a while.
+When in reality, all I had found was something else to cover it up or suppress for a while.

 I saw my suffering like a snow globe that only settles when you stop shaking it.
-I finally realised that I could never force peace of mind or fight or think my way better.
-I got to this point through exhausting every avenue, until I realised that battling how I felt was not the answer.
+I finally realised that I could never force peace of mind, fight or think my way better.
+I got to this point through exhausting every avenue until I realised that battling how I felt was not the answer.

 Giving up the battle with anxiety

 When I finally gave up this battle with myself I felt a little calmer; it was like my body was sending me a message that this was it, that this was the answer to being free and now I had to listen.

 It was through this that I started to think about how our mind and body communicated with us and had a profound realisation that our mind and body are always guiding us.

 If we drink too much then we get a hangover, it is our bodies way of saying it is no good for us.

 If we put our hand on a hot stove, then we feel intense pain and immediately remove it

 If we eat bad food then we get a stomach ache or get sick, it is our bodies way of saying don’t eat that again, it is not good for us.